lyubogeorgiev/JavaOOP/Polymorphism/README.md

 Created Abstract class Animal with fields and regular methods, as well as Abstract method explainSelf() which is overridden in the two classes - Cat and Dog which extend the abstract class Animal.

+Lab 04 - Wild Farm
+-

+Created some Abstract classes and some non-abstract classes according to the requirements.
+Example of Polymorphism.